pixeleye-io/pixeleye/docs/01-getting-started/02-quickstart.md

 ## Create a new project

-From the dashboard, click the `New project` button.
-Depending on the team you're currently in, you may be asked to select a type of project, github, custom etc.
+From the dashboard, click the `New Project` button.
+Depending on the team you're currently in, you may be asked to select a type of project, GitHub, custom, etc.

-After creating the project you'll be taken to the project page.
-From here you are given a project token. **Make sure to keep this token safe**.
+After creating the project, you'll be redirected to the project page.
+From here, you are given a project token. **Make sure to keep this token safe**.
 You will need it to authenticate your CI/CD with Pixeleye.

 ## Integrate with your project